It's up to the adults to demonstrate good driving habits.

 Last week, UMC students had an opportunity to utilize a distracted driving simulator on campus.
 On Sept.
 15, Andy Oman’s State Farm Insurance agency in Crookston is hosting a huge “Celebrate My Drive” event at Crookston High School – see more in the Times later this week – and it all gets down to the dangers of distracted driving.
 Clearly, universities, the insurance industry and other stakeholders who benefit from young people being healthy and happy realize what a huge issue distracted driving has become.

-Page 2 of 2 - But this isn’t about just young people.
+But this isn’t about just young people.
 It’s about us, the supposedly mature adults.
 If we don’t want our kids to drink and drive, they can’t ever see or suspect that we’re drinking and driving.
 If we don’t want them to text and drive, the last thing they should see is us driving while distracted.